heptarch/heptarch.github.io/drafts/will.md

 S^* = \arg\max_{|S| \leq n} \sigma(S).
 $$

 There are two interesting things to say about the IM problem.
 First, exactly solving it is intractable, or more precisely, $\textsf{NP}$-hard in the worst case.
 If changing a decision requires us to seed a maximal cascade, it is computationally hard.
 However, it is also *approximable*.
 KKT give a greedy algorithm which gets within $1 - e^{-1} \approx 63\%$ of the optimal result.
 This is a consequence of the fact that IM is *monotone submodular*, i.e., we are maximizing some global monotone, and adding seed neurons always helps.
-The existence of the greedy strategy seems to suggest that coarse, suboptimal influence is still possible.
+The existence of the greedy strategy—not to mention advertising, instafame, and professional spin doctors—seems to suggest that coarse, suboptimal influence is still possible.

 ## Targeted cascades